Dy-zaster/Artes-Arcanas/Docs/MigrationPlan.md

 ## Immediate next steps

 1. Flesh out MonoGame content structure (fonts, textures, atlases) and wire a texture manager so JSON data can drive real sprites.
+2. Replace the temporary gradient blending with a faithful port of the Delphi pseudo-mosaic system (`MZ_h`, `MZ_v`, `MZ_si`, etc.) so tile transitions match the original renderer.
-2. Leverage the new repositories/`ContentContext` in `Laa.Monogame.Client` to bake the oc.b-driven textures into atlases (so on-demand BMP loads are no longer required) and hook up inventory/shop/spellbook overlays for schema validation.
+3. Leverage the new repositories/`ContentContext` in `Laa.Monogame.Client` to bake the oc.b-driven textures into atlases (so on-demand BMP loads are no longer required) and hook up inventory/shop/spellbook overlays for schema validation.
-3. Expand `Docs/Networking/Protocol.md` as more opcodes are decoded and define corresponding C# packet types/interfaces.
+4. Expand `Docs/Networking/Protocol.md` as more opcodes are decoded and define corresponding C# packet types/interfaces.
-4. Decide on serialization format (JSON vs. binary) for translated data tables and create adapters accordingly (plan how exporters integrate with build/patch pipeline).
+5. Decide on serialization format (JSON vs. binary) for translated data tables and create adapters accordingly (plan how exporters integrate with build/patch pipeline).
-5. Add regression tests for the extraction suite (checksum validation, record counts) and wire them into CI so data drift is caught automatically.
+6. Add regression tests for the extraction suite (checksum validation, record counts) and wire them into CI so data drift is caught automatically.